 Banana ice cream is often coined “nice cream” as it is a healthier alternative to traditional ice cream by using frozen bananas.
+It is typically also dairy-free and vegan friendly.
 When frozen bananas are blended it creates a similar texture to ice cream and provides natural sweetness from the fruit itself rather than added sugar.

 Are bananas healthy?